EvoEpi/tutorials/README.md

 # tutorials
-Example workflows of various programs ranging from processing ChIP-seq, gDNA-seq, RNA-seq (mRNA and sRNA), and WGBS data, and estimating gene and species phylogenies, testing for selection, and more.
+Example workflows of various programs ranging from processing ChIP-seq, DNA-seq, RNA-seq (mRNA and sRNA), and WGBS data, and estimating gene and species phylogenies, testing for selection, and more.

 ## ChIP-seq
 ChIP-sequencing, also known as ChIP-seq, is a method used to analyze protein interactions with DNA.
 ChIP-seq combines chromatin immunoprecipitation (ChIP) with DNA sequencing to identify the binding sites of DNA-associated proteins.
 An important part of designing ChIP-Seq experiments is determining what controls to use for the experiment.
 Chromatin inputs serve as a good control for bias in chromatin fragmentation and variations in sequencing efficiency; additionally, they provide greater and more evenly distributed coverage of the genome ([Kidder et al. 2011](https://www.ncbi.nlm.nih.gov/pubmed/21934668)).
+Hence, the processing of ChIP-seq involves cleaning and mapping reads from a DNA interaction of interest to a control, and identifying binding sites (peaks) relative to a control.

 Step 1.
 Clean-up reads using `Trimmomatic`.
 See `Trimmomatic` example below.